 There is nothing wrong the D-M line that more trains and more track cannot solve.
-We need an Orange line extension to Bois Francs.
 We need transfer stations at Bois-Francs, Canora, Édouard-Montpetit and McGill.
-High level platform bi-level EMU's (Electrical Multiple Unit) already exist in Europe but would need to be re-dimensioned for the North American loading gauge.
+High level platform bi-level EMU's (Electrical Multiple Unit) already exist in Europe but would need to be re-dimensioned for the North American loading gauge